PrivateBin/PrivateBin/README.md

 This is a fork of ZeroBin, originally developed by [Sébastien Sauvage](https://github.com/sebsauvage/ZeroBin).
 It was refactored to allow easier and cleaner extensions and has now much more features than the original.
-It is however still fully compatible to the original ZeroBin 0.19 data storage scheme.
+It is however still fully compatible to the original PrivateBin 0.19 data storage scheme.
 Therefore such installations can be upgraded to this fork without loosing any data.

-## What ZeroBin provides
+## What PrivateBin provides

 + As a server administrator you don't have to worry if your users post content that is considered illegal in your country.
 You have no knowledge of any